Intellis-Blog-Software-Facility-Capital-Planning

 Lynn Conway (January 2, 1938, to Present) is a computer scientist, electrical engineer, and inventor notable for several pioneering achievements.
 She holds B.S. and M.S.E.E. degrees from Columbia University's Engineering and Applied Science.

 She led the way in microelectronics chip design, and her innovations during the 1970s at the Xerox Palo Alto Research Center (PARC) have impacted chip design worldwide.
 Her work in VLSI — very large-scale integrated circuits — helped to revolutionize computing.
 With Caltech engineering professor Carver Mead, Conway re-conceptualized chip processing.
 She and Mead collaborated on a textbook, which has become standard at universities worldwide.
-Many tech companies and computing methods rely on the foundations in her work.
+Many tech companies and computing methods rely on the foundations of her work.

-In the late 1960s, she underwent gender transition, and today she is an advocate and activist for transgender issues, supporting awareness and speaking out against the psychiatric pathologization of gender variance.
+In the late 1960s, she underwent gender transition, and today, she is an advocate and activist for transgender issues, supporting awareness and speaking out against the psychiatric pathologization of gender variance.

 Margaret Hamilton